thatsus/vue-resource-mocker/README.md

 Whenever an HTTP request is made the request path is used to match against the routes.

 The `use` function receives the request and may return data to respond to the request.
 Any value can be returned.
-For advanced options, return a Response object by calling `request.respondWith()`.
+For advanced options, return a Response object.

 If `route` is a RegExp with parenthesized parts or a string with curly-braced wildcards, the matching portions of the request path are sent as additional parameters to the function after being decoded from URL form.